-Berlin has a very well structured public transportation system called BVG.
-Your accommodation can easily be reached by metro (the “U-Bahn”), city train (the “S-Bahn”) or bus from all airports and railway stations.
-Approximately four weeks before the FUBiS term begins, you will receive the FUBiS student guide with exact directions to your accommodation.
+Berlin has a very well structured public transportation system.
+Your accommodation can be reached by metro (the “U-Bahn”), city train (the “S-Bahn”) or bus from all airports and railway stations.
+Approximately four weeks before the FUBiS term begins, you will receive pre-departure information that helps you find the directions to your accommodation.

-You should definitely bring the following things with you: passport, visa (if applicable), enough cash for the first days (approx. 250 euro), valid health insurance (FUBiS also recommends accident and liability insurance.
-If you have chosen the FUBiS insurance package, you will receive your documents at the orientation meeting), towels, adaptors, laptop with Wi-Fi (highly recommended), Berlin guide, dictionary.
+You should definitely bring the following things with you: passport, visa (if applicable), enough cash for the first days (approx. 300 euros), valid health insurance (FUBiS also recommends accident and liability insurance; if you have chosen the FUBiS insurance package, you will receive your documents at the orientation meeting), any medication you take regularly, towels, adaptors, laptop or tablet (recommended).

 Which clothes you should bring depends on the season.
-In winter the temperatures lie between +10 ° C and -15 ° C. You should bring a warm jacket, scarf, hat, gloves and water resistant shoes.
+In winter the temperatures lie between +10 ° C and -15 ° C. You should bring a warm jacket, scarf, hat, gloves and water-resistant shoes.
 In summer the weather is quite variable in Germany.
-It is advisable to bring clothes for hot summer weather as well as closed shoes, pants and sweaters for chilly days.
+It is advisable to bring clothes for hot summer weather as well as closed shoes, pants and sweaters for chilly and rainy days.

 Please also keep in mind to check import regulations for medication you might need and make sure to bring all medication in its original packaging.